Canon 1D Mark IV vs T6

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark IV and the T6 have been discontinued, but can regularly be found used on eBay.
 The T6 was replaced by the Canon T7, while the 1D Mark IV does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D Mark IV vs T6